lakes-legendaries/litmon/docsrc/dev.rst

 Contributing to this Repo
 #########################

 #.
+Coding standards

+   #.
 All code should be error-free via :code:`flake8` linting.

    #.
 Where applicable, use :code:`pytest`-compliant unit tests.

 #.
+Continuous Integration (CI)

+   #.
 Documentation is automatically built through GitHub Actions, published to
       the :code:`docs` branch to keep the :code:`main` branch light.

       To test documentation, run :code:`docsrc/build`.

       Do NOT check in documentation to your branch.

    #.
 The version number is automatically updated through GitHub Actions on each
       push to main.
 With each update, the main branch is tagged with the version number.

 #.
-Pull requests are welcome.

-#.
 If you are using this repo in support of the Methuselah Foundation, you may
    want to access our azure cloud, which is where we publish results and store private data files.

-   To interface with the azure cloud, you'll need two key files:
+   To interface with the azure cloud, you'll need a connection string, which should be stored in your :code:`secrets/azure` file.
+Never check this file in to your repo.

-   #. secrets/azure-public
-   #. secrets/azure-private

-   The former lets you upload results, while the latter lets you interface with private data files.

-   Contact the owner of this repo for credentials.
+   Contact the maintainer of package repo for credentials.

+#.
+Pull requests are welcome.